nipy/nibabel/doc/source/devel/core_developer.rst

 -  Our `mailing
    list <https://mail.python.org/mailman/listinfo/neuroimaging>`__

-You are not required to monitor all of the social resources.
+Please do monitor any of the resources above that you find helpful.

 Acknowledgments
 ===============